jdtsmith/indent-bars/README.md

 You can interchange the role of in-scope and out-of-scope using `indent-bars-ts-styling-scope`.
 This is useful if you prefer to have the _default_ style (e.g. the bar style in non-tree-sitter-enabled buffers) match the out-of-scope style within tree-sitter buffers (i.e. if you want to _emphasize_ scope, not _de-emphasize_ out-of-scope).

 > [!NOTE]
-> _Scope focus_ highlighting is completely independent of _current depth highlighting_, and you can style them separately, or enable one or the other, both, or neither.
+> _Scope focus_ highlighting is completely independent of _current depth highlighting_, and you can style them separately, and can enable one or the other, both, or neither.

 The `ts` custom variables for configuring the alternate styling are: